-Overlays are video or image clips that are shown over the main video.
+Overlays are video or image clips that are shown over the main video, or at the same time with it.
 You can use these to create a split screen or picture in picture effect, add a logo or watermark, or insert a short clip without cutting the main video.

-Also, you can use overlays with the Choma key tool.
+Also, you can use overlays with the Chromakey tool.

-Before you start: You'll need to add both the main video (the video that will be the bottom layer) and the overlay video or image to your project.
+Before you start: You'll need to add both, the main video (the video that will be visible below) and the overlay video, or image to your project.
 You can use images in PNG format to add transparent logos.

 Step 1: Place the overlay clip

-1. Select the clip that you want to make an overlay and drag it up, towards the top of the Timeline.
+1. Drag the video you want to be on top towards the top of the Timeline.

 Step 2: Edit the overlay